penhunt/binaryrelax/README.md

 # BinaryRelax
 This repository implements the benchmarks in PyTorch in the paper "BinaryRelax: A Relaxation Approach For Training Deep Neural Networks With Quantized Weights".

-## Run the demo
-You need to install jupyter notebook http://jupyter.org/ to run the demo file VGG11-Cifar10.ipynb

 ```
 @article{yin2018binaryrelax,
   title={Binaryrelax: A relaxation approach for training deep neural networks with quantized weights},